srisowmya2000/SplunkFirewalldashboard/README.md

-# Splunk Firewall dashboard
+**Splunk Firewall Dashboard**

-Hello guys, In this repo I will be discussing the Firewall dashboard.
-I will use SPLUNK to build the dashboard.
+Greetings, everyone!
+In this repository, I will delve into the intricacies of creating a Firewall dashboard using Splunk.

-SPLUNK - It is a tool used for log analysis.
-It simplifies the task of collecting data, managing data, sorting data, and searching through the data.
-In the Splunk tool we use SPL is a search-processing language that is used to search in the data in Splunk.
-Install SPLUNK from the SPlunk website(there is a free version available too).
+**Splunk** is a powerful tool designed for log analysis, simplifying tasks such as data collection, management, sorting, and searching.
+Within the Splunk tool, we employ SPL _(Search Processing Language)_ to navigate and query the data.
+You can install Splunk from the official website, and a free version is available.

-For the Firewall log, I have used data that I got on one GitHub repo[1]
+For the Firewall log, I sourced data from a GitHub repository.

-The first and foremost thing to do when you get data is to observe whether the data is structured or Unstructured.
-If the fields are extracted from the data.
-I have data that is structured data.
-The data is huge and I have decided to break it down into two files.
-And uploaded two files in Splunk.
+Upon obtaining data, the first crucial step is to determine its structure—whether it is structured or unstructured.
+In my case, the data is structured, and extensive, and has been divided into two files.
+Both files have been uploaded to Splunk.

-**Getting Data In**
+**Getting Data In:**

-1. Login into Splunk ( i am using cloud version, it can be local one too with free or enterprise version)
+1. Login into Splunk (I am using the cloud version, it can be a local one too with a free or enterprise version)
    <img width="864" alt="image" src="https://github.com/srisowmya2000/SplunkFirewalldashboard/assets/59259117/299b509f-a18b-4c55-9411-47070904a567">

 2. Add data
    <img width="638" alt="image" src="https://github.com/srisowmya2000/SplunkFirewalldashboard/assets/59259117/f7e2a3bd-8cdf-4f75-b41e-03c806426a1e">